Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Discussion and Future Work

+In interpreting the results of our three case studies, it is important to distinguish scenario-specific behaviours from properties of the framework itself.
+Patterns such as the shapes of Pareto fronts, the prominence of specific vulnerabilities, or clustering effects in the BlackEnergy and CBTC experiments stem from the particular architectures, threat models, and parameter settings of those scenarios.
+In contrast, the ability to generate Pareto-optimal countermeasure portfolios, quantify trade-offs between exposure, impact, and availability, and rank mitigation options via frequency-based heuristics are general characteristics of our proposed method that should extend to a broad range of CI deployments.

+These findings provide practical guidance for CI practitioners regarding the navigation of security trade-offs.
+The results indicate that complementary vulnerability scoring metrics such as CVSS, EPSS, LEV, and KEV can be used flexibly even when vulnerabilities lack CVE identifiers.
+Specifically, the integration of LEV and KEV metrics ensures that confirmed exploitation evidence and local environmental factors take precedence in the prioritisation process.
+This multidimensional approach, supported by frequency analysis for the comparative evaluation of results, enables more targeted mitigation strategies under tight resource and real-time constraints.

+A central insight from our evaluation is that incident mitigation in CI inherently involves a three-way trade-off between exposure, impact, and system availability.
+Across all case studies, the optimisation results reveal regions where reducing the likelihood of successful attack or severe impact begins to incur disproportionately high availability costs, as well as regions where additional mitigation yields diminishing returns in risk reduction.
+In practice, operators must therefore balance tolerable residual exposure and impact against the need to keep CI services online, rather than pursuing maximal mitigation in isolation.

-\section{Discussion and future work}
+\section{Discussion and Future Work}

-\paragraph{Framework applicability to real-world attacks}
+\paragraph{Framework Applicability to Real-World Attacks}

 All three case studies, including the solar PV inverter running example in Section~\ref{sec:methodology}, demonstrate the applicability and utility of our proposed framework in supporting real-time, adaptive decision-making needs for real-world attacks.
 As new information becomes available, elements such as CPS assets, probabilistic estimates of attack likelihood, impact severity, system availability, and candidate countermeasure profiles, comprising mitigation probabilities, are continuously updated via a feedback loop driven by real-time monitoring and computationally efficient multi-objective optimisation.

-Future work could further investigate how CVSS-based priors, both calibrated and non-calibrated, and probabilistic EPSS-based priors affect multi-objective optimisation outcomes in CPS contexts.
+From a deployment perspective, the framework presupposes access to architectural knowledge, vulnerability metadata such as CVEs, and attack telemetry to update evidence in the BN.
+It is designed to integrate as an analytical back-end that can be invoked from existing Security Operations Centre (SOC) workflows.
+In particular, the framework can serve as a complementary decision-support service that consumes alerts and configuration data, rather than replacing existing SOC tooling.
+Our experiments in this work demonstrate that multi-objective optimisation can be parallelised to ensure runtimes compatible with operational time-frames.
+However, practical deployments will require engineering trade-offs between model granularity, update frequency, and available compute resources to ensure acceptable overhead in real-time or near–real-time settings.

-\paragraph{Repeatability of optimisation outcomes}
+\paragraph{Repeatability of Optimisation Outcomes}

 An important consideration arising from our research concerns the repeatability of outcomes, such as countermeasure portfolios, produced by multi-objective optimisation trials in response to identical model configurations and threat information.
 This directly relates to the stability and variance of Pareto fronts across repeated optimisation runs.
 To evaluate this, we pose the question: \textit{What configuration of trial count is sufficient to ensure that the resulting Pareto front remains relatively consistent across independent multi-objective optimisation runs?}